dadrian/dadrian.io/content/blog/posts/write-simple.md

 > And remember, if you're writing in English, that a lot of your readers won't
 > be native English speakers.
 Their understanding of ideas will be way ahead of
 > their understanding of English.
 So you can't assume that writing about a
-> difficult topic means you can safely use difficult words, like saltintesta.
+> difficult topic means you can safely use difficult words, like _saltintesta_.
 >
 > Of course, fancy writing doesn't just conceal ideas.
 It can also conceal the
 > lack of them.
 That's why the left writes that way, to conceal the fact that